wrench-project/wrench/SERVERLESS.md

 # API draft

-This document outlines thoughts and design choices regarding the implementation of a serverless feature in WRENCH
+This document outlines thoughts and design choices regarding the implementation of a serverless feature in WRENCH.

 ## A new service: `ServerlessComputeService`

 ### Overview

 This is a compute service in charge of a serverless infrastructure.
-It implements almost none of the standard `ComputeService` methods (throwing an "not implemented" exception in them) because it doesn't support any job.
+It implements almost none of the standard `ComputeService` methods (throwing a "not implemented" exception in them, as done for instance quite a bit by the `CloudComputeService`) because it doesn't support any job submission.
 Most of its methods are private, and called via the `FunctionManager` service (see next section).
 Its constructor should specify:
-  - a set of compute hosts (for now, all homogeneous)
+  - a set of compute hosts each with a disk attached to it (for now, all homogeneous)
-  - "# slots" per compute host (may be super sophisticated in the future)
+  - "# slots" per compute host that defines the maximum number of concurrent function invocations (may be more sophisticated in the future)
+  - Time limit for function invocations
-  - size of local storage for each invocation on a compute host (amazon's default is 512MB)
+  - Size of local storage for each invocation on a compute host (AWS's default is 512MB)
-  - a storage service at each compute host that will hold all images and provide local storage to running containers (the two compete with each other, with priority given to running containers)
+  - A storage service at each compute host that will hold all images and provide local storage to running containers (the two compete with each other, with priority given to running containers)
-  - various overhead properties (e.g., the hot start feature is just some overhead that happens or not)
+  - Various properties that define behaviors, overheads, etc.

-Upon startup, the service creates an "internal" bare-metal compute service on each host from the get go, and whenever a function is invoked, a custom action is created and submitted to one of the bare-metal service.
+Upon startup, the service creates an "internal" bare-metal compute service and associated storage service on each compute host from the get go.
+Whenever a function is invoked, a custom action is created and submitted to one of the bare-metal service.
+The service keeps track of downloaded (and being downloaded) images for each compute host.

 ### Issues and Thoughts